mlsmithjr/transcoder/docs/usage/includes.rst

 ==============

 This feature requires a deeper familiarity with the YAML format.
 Essentially, you can define a partial profile or a full one and later "include" it into another profile.
 This facilitates reuse of definitions and simpler profiles.
+All options from all sections of the profile are combined.
+If there is a conflict, the descendant one wins.
+Profile sections input_options and output_options are combined.
+So all included profile options are combined with the descendant.
+Since the introduction of mixins you should only put general, non-encoding options in output_options.
+Audio, video, and subtitle options have their own sections now (see Mixins before proceeding).
+The rule is: input_options and output_options can be built-up via includes (inheritance), but mixins are replacements and the last most recent one wins.

 .. code-block:: yaml